shashwatkansal05/Arduino-DC-MOTOR/README.md

-1.) # DC Motor Direction Control with Arduino
+1.) # DC MOTOR DIRECTION CONTROL WITH ARDUINO

 ## 📌 Project Overview
 This project demonstrates how to control the **direction of a DC motor** (clockwise, counter-clockwise, and stop) using an **Arduino Uno** and an **L293D motor driver IC**.
 Two push buttons are used as inputs to decide the motor rotation.